Increase the good bacteria in your gut with some delicious and nutritious kefir grains. Even better, learn how to make a kefir grains drink!

 You can do a secondary fermentation to bring down the sour flavor and increase B vitamins.
 Add orange peel, vanilla beans, or any kind of fruit.

 To make it even healthier, put a few drops of the organic Turmeric PuraThRIVE.
-It is another powerful food that helps the cells throughout your body.

 If it separates, don’t be afraid, you can still drink it.
 It may be super sour, but it is just fine.

 If you make kefir cheese, drain the whey and then use the whey for soda.
-Put in the fridge overnight.
+Put it in the fridge overnight.

 You can even save the whey for cultured vegetables!
 Kefir is so versatile!